espocrm/documentation/docs/development/di.md

 Note: This article is actual for v5.10.0 and greater.

-There are two different DI frameworks in Espo.
-The first utilizes *container* object, the second – *injectableFactory*.

-Two types of classes:
+There are wo types of classes, that utilize dependency injection.

 * Container services
 * Classes created by *injectableFactory*